una/una.github.io/_posts/blog/2015-10-12-vignettes.md

 They were originally used for lining up documents.
 When the document was perfectly black (in the case of difference) or at a 50% grey (in case of exclusion) they were exactly aligned.
 As briefly mentioned, the only difference is that in the difference blend mode, *identical pixels cancel out to black* whereas for exclusion, they cancel out to *50% grey*.

 But when pixels are different colors, they create vivid differences, and therefore when used subtly, create bright light effects.
-This example uses a red gradient and the difference blend mode:
+The following example uses a red gradient and the difference blend mode.
+You can layer multiple gradients for a more dramatic effect.

 <div class="half--right" style="margin-top: 4em;"><div class="vignette-colorful"></div>
 <div class="caption">Feel free to play around with changing the gradient color and the blend mode.</div></div>